agraef/raptor7/README.md

 ### MIDI Learn

 Raptor's MIDI learn facility, while simple to use, is fairly basic as well.
 It's only possible to map MIDI CC and note messages at present.
 Having support for other kinds of messages such as aftertouch would be nice.

 Also, there's no support for macro controls yet.
-It should be possible to add this now that we have the capability to configure inverted mappings, but it would still make the interaction with the MIDI learn facility more complex, so I'll have to think about this some more to keep things as simple as possible.
+It should be possible to add this now that we have the capability to configure inverted mappings, but it would still make the interaction with the MIDI learn facility more complex, so I'll have to come up with a design that keeps things simple.

-On the other hand, since Raptor's MIDI map files are just Lua tables, there are lots of possibilities to process map files in Lua, or even generate the data from MIDI map file formats of other MIDI and DAW programs.
+On the positive side, Raptor's MIDI map files are just Lua tables and their structure is fairly simple, so it's not too hard to process map files in Lua, or even generate the data from MIDI map file formats of other MIDI and DAW programs.

 ### Controller Support